 This requires USPS employees to read scripts, which describe the day’s work, and follow them exactly.

 Holiday clerk assistants operate mail processor machines in a fast-paced environment, as well as have the responsibility of managing employees at other post offices in their areas.

 They are also responsible for following all building and safety regulations, as well as other policies, guidelines and work instructions set by management.

-They must also follow the postal “Do’s and Don’ts” related to personal appearance and conduct in accordance with US Postal Service policy.
+It is important that they follow the postal “Do’s and Don’ts” related to personal appearance and conduct, in accordance with US Postal Service policy.

-The duties of a holiday clerk assistant at USPS also include speaking to customers about special services offered by the post office (such as advertising magazine subscriptions, or services provided by other departments within the post office).
+The duties of a holiday clerk assistant at USPS also include speaking to customers about special services offered by the post office.

 Holiday clerk assistants are expected to follow USPS policies and postal work orders.